json420/degu/doc/degu.server.rst

 --------------

-Both :class:`Server` and :class:`SSLServer` take an *address* argument, which must be a 4-tuple for IPv6 and a 2-tuple for IPv4.
+Both :class:`Server` and :class:`SSLServer` take an *address* argument, which must be a 4-tuple for IPv6 or a 2-tuple for IPv4.
 This *address* argument is passed directly to `socket.socket.bind()`_, thereby giving you access to full IPv6 address semantics, including the *scopeid* needed for `link-local addresses`_.

 .. note::